leaflabs/leaflabs-docs/source/libmaple/api/iwdg.rst

 Register Bit Definitions
 ------------------------

-Register bit definitions are common on all supported targets.
-They are given as source code.
+These are given as source code.

 ::